 The number of titles since 1896.
 Cercle Brugge - the Belgian champions 1911, 1927 and 1930.
 Beerschot, the Belgian champions 1922, 1924, 1925, 1926, 1928, 1938, and 1939, merged into Germinal Beerschot Antwerpen (GBA), now Beerschot.

-According to online bookmakers, Club Brugge is the favourite team to win this year's Belgian championship.
-Their main title rivals are Anderlecht and Gent.
+According to online bookmakers, Anderlecht is the favourite team to win this year's Belgian championship.
+Their main title rivals are Brugge and Gent.

 Belgian Cup finals in last five years